armscye/armscye/packages/express/README.md

 The `process` method in the `NotchMiddleware` is responsible for handling incoming server requests and participating in the overall request-response cycle.
 The method takes three main arguments:

 - `req`: This represents the incoming HTTP request object, containing details like method, URL, headers, and body.
 - `res`: This represents the HTTP response object that will be sent back to the client.
-You can use methods like status and json to set the response status code and body.
 - `next` (optional): This is a function that allows the middleware to pass control to the next middleware in the chain or the final request handler.

 Some middleware implementations might also handle errors.
 They receive an additional `err` argument before the `req`, `res`, and `next` arguments.
 This allows them to: